Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Results and Discussion

 \subsubsection{Free Edge}

 The free-edge region is the portion of the crystal that is exposed to vacuum.
-It is initially defined to include 10 (1\;0\;0) planes; however, the three planes closest to the free edge are excluded from analysis owing to atypical coordination and geometry arising from the absence of periodic boundary conditions along $X$.
-This leaves 7 planes for analysis, matching the number used for the substrate region.
+It is initially defined to include the ten atomic layers adjacent to the free edge.
+Of these, the three layers closest to the surface are excluded from analysis due to atypical coordination and geometry arising from the absence of periodic boundaries along the [1\;0\;0] direction.
+This leaves seven atomic layers included in the analysis, matching the number used for the substrate region.

-In this region, the absence of periodic support along $X$ leads to surface relaxation and edge effects, producing large crystal-to-crystal deviations in interplanar distance, even between crystals of the same size and dopant concentration.
-A deviation from the nominal inter-planar distance is evident in the undoped case in Figures \ref{fig:IP_Plots}c and \ref{fig:IP_Plots}d, directly resulting from these edge effects.
-Similar behaviour is observed for the lattice constant in \Cref{fig:LC_Plots}b\textemdash and, to a lesser extent, in the bulk and substrate regions.
+In this region, the absence of periodic support along $X$ leads to surface relaxation and edge effects, producing large crystal-to-crystal deviations in inter-planar distance, even between crystals of the same size and dopant concentration.
+A deviation from the nominal inter-planar distance is evident from the non-zero width of the shaded region in the undoped case in Figures \ref{fig:IP_Plots}a and \ref{fig:IP_Plots}b, directly resulting from these edge effects.
+Similar behaviour is observed for the lattice constant in \Cref{fig:LC_Plots}b and, to a lesser extent, in the bulk and substrate regions.
 Although an overall linear dependence is present here, the associated uncertainties are substantially larger.
-The (1\;1\;0) and (1\;0\;0) planes show comparable variability across all crystal sizes (blue bars in \Cref{fig:Dist_Bars}), and this region consistently exhibits the largest inter-planar distances.
-In general, there is no distinct size trend, although the S-category crystals show the least variation across sizes.
+The (1\;1\;0) and (1\;0\;0) planes show comparable variability across all crystal sizes (blue points in \Cref{fig:Dist_Bars}), and this region consistently exhibits the largest inter-planar distances.
+In general, there is no distinct size trend, although the S-category crystals show the least variation across sizes from Figure S13.
 This most likely reflects their larger unconstrained surface (greater $Y$ and $Z$ dimensions), which provides more atoms in the averaging region and thus better statistics.
 Overall, a free surface permits larger local relaxations that depart from bulk behaviour, as expected.
+The diamond (1\;0\;0) surface is also known to undergo a $2\times1$ dimer reconstruction to reduce the energy associated with dangling bonds \cite{Halicioglu_1992, Kern_1996}, which is not explicitly modelled in these simulations.
+This relaxation mainly affects the few atomic layers closest to the surface, thus the absence of explicit surface reconstruction is not expected to significantly influence the lattice expansion in this region.

 Results in this region should be treated with caution, as the uncertainties are inherently large.
 We include the free-edge results for completeness and as a methodological demonstration, but the analysis of this region is not exhaustive; a fuller understanding would require further work beyond the scope of this study.